kingdon-ci/kaniko-builder/test-app/README.md

-# Test Application for Multi-Arch Pipeline Validation
+# hephy-builder: Test Application for Pipeline Validation

-This tests our multi-arch Kaniko pipeline using **spkane/scratch-helloworld** - a real Go HTTP server application.
+Real-world validation using **spkane/scratch-helloworld** - a Go HTTP server that demonstrates hephy-builder's capabilities.

+**Role in hephy-builder**: Production validation of the remote repository building capability that bridges kaniko-builder MVP to full hephy-builder vision.

-## Purpose
+## Purpose & Heritage

-Validate that:
-- ✅ External Kaniko (`martizih/kaniko:v1.26.0-debug`) can build multi-arch images
+This test validates the complete hephy-builder foundation:
-- ✅ **Remote repository cloning works** (Issue #2 validation!)
+- ✅ **Remote repository builds** (GitHub integration)
-- ✅ Pipeline creates both amd64 and arm64 variants
-- ✅ **Additional tags support** (Issue #4 - testing crane implementation + TODO bug fixes!)
+- ✅ **Multi-architecture support** (AMD64 + ARM64)
-- ✅ Manifest tool combines them into multi-arch manifest
-- ✅ Circular dependency between curl/manifest-tool resolved (Oct 16, 2025)
-- ✅ Docker automatically selects correct architecture
+- ✅ **Professional tagging** (latest, version tags, custom names)
+- ✅ **Real-world application** (Go HTTP server, not toy examples)
+- ✅ **Future backend readiness** (Ko will excel with Go applications)

 ## What It Does